 Following our arrival at Holt, LNER B12 8572 appeared and we watched as it took on water.
 At this point inter-heritage railway friendly liaison was conducted as we chatted with Ben, the driver of 8572.

 This was a marvelous end to our visit to the North Norfolk railway.
 What a wonderful railway and one to which I shall return.
 I encourage you too to visit as you will I’m sure not only be impressed with the railway and its traction of rolling stock but also receive a friendly welcome from the staff and volunteers.
+Did you know that the North Norfolk Railway is restoring a Class 08 Shunter?

 I really enjoyed reading The North Norfolk Railway: A Nostalgic Trip Along the Whole Route from South Lynn to Cromer from Amazon